arduino/ArduinoCore-renesas/libraries/WiFiS3/docs/api.md

 Sets the Certificate Authority (CA) for SSL/TLS verification.

 #### Parameters
-* `<tt>root_ca</tt>` is a pointer to a null-terminated string containing the root CA certificate in PEM format.
+* `root_ca` is a pointer to a null-terminated string containing the root CA certificate in PEM format.
 If set to `nullptr`, the default root CA bundle will be used.
 <hr />

 ### `setEccSlot` <a id="class_wi_fi_s_s_l_client_1a9720117b29a35bc2a43c133f76fd8f8e" class="anchor"></a>